-In most cases, this scenario is caused by a sudden fall in house prices.
-Imagine you bought a home for £200,000 with a mortgage of £180,000.
-After a sudden drop in prices just a few weeks after the purchase, your home’s value plummets to just £160,000.
-This means you owe £20,000 more than your home’s new value.
+The cause of negative equity is often a sudden fall in house prices in most cases.
+For example, imagine you bought a home for £200,000 with a mortgage of £180,000.
+After a sudden drop in prices just a few weeks after the purchase, your home’s value plummets to just £160,000, meaning you owe £20,000 more than your home’s new value.

 A lot of people fall into negative equity because they remortgage to fund home improvements.
 And when this happens, selling can become impossible.

 Am I in negative equity?

 The truth is negative equity doesn’t affect everyone in the same way.
 For instance, if you’re planning to live in your current home for the rest of your life, you’re unaffected as long as you keep up with mortgage repayments.

 A lot of people don’t realise they have negative equity until they try to sell.
 It’s not until you find out how much your house is worth that the problem becomes apparent.
 Call your mortgage lender and get the exact figure you still owe.
 Then contact your home valued by a local estate agent.
 If you owe more than the likely sale price your home will fetch, you’re in negative equity.

 Can I sell a home that’s in negative equity?